Hwang Min-hyun: 2019–2022: Return to NU'EST, solo activities and Wanna One reunion stage

-It was announced on February 28, 2022 that NU'EST's exclusive contract with Pledis Entertainment will expire on March 14, 2022 and that Hwang and Baekho have renewed their contracts with the agency while members Aron, JR and Ren chose not to.
+On February 28, 2022, Pledis announced that NU'EST's exclusive contract will expire on March 14, 2022 with only Hwang and Baekho have renewed their contracts with the agency, signifying the group's disbandment.
 On March 24, 2022, Hwang confirmed a four-year contract extension with Italian luxury brand Moncler.

+On November 28, Hwang was announced to cast in upcoming drama My Lovely Liar, written by Seo Jung-eun, plans to aired in 2023.

 2023–present: Solo debut

-On January 20, 2023, Pledis confirmed that Hwang would make his solo debut in February.
-It was announced on February 6, 2023, that Hwang would release his first mini-album titled Truth or Lie on February 27.
+On January 20, 2023, Pledis confirmed that Hwang would make his solo debut the next month.
+He released his first mini-album titled Truth or Lie on February 27, 2023.
+On October 8, 2023, Hwang held his first solo concert in the Philippines at the New Frontier Theater.